Omkar211202/Omkar211202.github.io/content/TheTechie/AI Agents.md

 The below are few characteristics of LLM's:

 - They have no memory of their own.
+Its called the `Stateless` property.

 IMPLICATION: If you ask an LLM running in a system continuously, the LLM will not be able to answer the leading questions, as it would have forgotten the previous question asked (it does not remember the prior question).
 This makes these LLM's Scalable, it the responsibility of the client application to store questions asked priorly and the answers given by the LLM and refeed it back to the LLM when a new question is asked, thus can making the entire process scalable.